daszeal/daszeal.github.io/_projects/perfecting-the-powered-landing.md

 - Enabling development of flight computers for more spacecraft capable of powered landing, on Earth or on other celestial bodies

 ### Timeline
-- Jan.
-2026: Initiated project, ran simple derivations assuming minimal horizontal velocity
+- **Jan.
+2026** - Initiated project, ran simple derivations assuming minimal horizontal velocity
-- Feb.
-2026: Improved on given limitations, including correcting to include horizontal momentum (calculated via flight path angle)
+- **Feb.
+2026** - Improved on given limitations, including correcting to include horizontal momentum (calculated via flight path angle)

 ### Outputs
 - 1 draft paper in Overleaf